Copper River Census Area, Alaska: Politics

 Copper River Census Area is a Republican stronghold.
-It has only voted in two elections (2020 and 2024) since its creation; yet it gave around two-thirds of its vote to Donald Trump in each.
+It has only voted in two elections (2020 and 2024) since its creation; yet it gave more than two-thirds of its vote to Donald Trump in each.
 Thus, this is one of six counties or county equivalents that have voted Republican for president in every election since they came into existence.
 (Note: Along with Leslie County, Kentucky (since 1880); Doniphan County, Kansas (since 1864); Poquoson, Virginia (since 1976); Colonial Heights, Virginia (since 1952); and Chugach Census Area, Alaska (since 2020).)